-A man in a grime-sodden gown will take out a cleaver and hatchet a whole chicken into quarters.
+A man in a grime-sodden gown takes out a cleaver and hatchets a whole chicken into quarters.
 The chicken is encrusted with an anthracitic substance.
 The chicken is, strangely, almost meatless.

 It is roadkill chicken.
 It looks like a chicken that was killed on the road.
 It looks as if the chicken, with Schopenhauerian exertion, strove to cross the road only to end up as faux-Peruvian cuisine at Chopo Chicken.

 The portions are cafeteria-size.
 I understand well the fundamental principle of business: buy cheap and sell dear.
 It is clear that the gangsterish restaurateurs want to spend as little money as possible and charge as much money as possible.
 But if they want their restaurant to survive–and nine out ten restaurants go extinct–they have to offer something that people would want to eat or would want to eat again.